Eta and rho invariants on manifolds with edges: Existence of eta invariants on singular edge spaces

-In the special case of $D$ being the Gauss-Bonnet, the signature or the spin Dirac operator, we employ Theorem \ref{exp2} to obtain a much stronger statement.
+In the special case of $D$ being the signature or the spin Dirac operator, we employ Theorem \ref{exp2} to obtain a much stronger statement; this improved statement will be crucial in discussing rho-invariants.

 \begin{prop} Let $(M,g)$ be an incomplete edge space with an admissible edge metric.
-Let $D$ be an essentially self-adjoint geometric Dirac operator, i.e. either the Gauss-Bonnet, the signature or the spin Dirac operator.
-Then \begin{enumerate} \item[(i)] the eta invariant $\eta(D)$ is identically zero if $m$ is even. \item[(ii)] the eta invariant $\eta(D,s)$ has at most a first order pole singularity at $s=0$, if $m$ is odd.
-Then the residue at $s=0$ always comes from the edge fibration only, i.e. is given by an integral over $\partial M$ of a quantity that depends locally on the fibration $\phi: \partial M \to B$ and the asymptotics of the Riemannian metric $g$ at the edge. \end{enumerate} \end{prop}
+Let $D$ be either the signature or the spin Dirac operator.
+Then \begin{enumerate} \item[(i)] the eta invariant $\eta(D)$ is identically zero if $m$ is even. \item[(ii)] the eta function $\eta(D,s)$ has at most a first order pole singularity at $s=0$, if $m$ is odd.
+Then the residue at $s=0$ is local over the edge $B$ in the sense of Theorem \ref{trace-coefficients-flat}. \end{enumerate} \end{prop}

 \begin{proof} The statement follows directly from Theorem \ref{exp2}.
 In case $m$ is even, triviality of the eta function is a consequence of the spectrum being symmetric around zero.
-In case $m$ is odd, we just observe that the non-trivial contribution to the residue comes only from $B_\ell$ coefficients that are integrals over $\partial M$ of quantities that depend locally on the fibration $\phi: \partial M \to B$ and the asymptotics of the Riemannian metric $g$ at the edge.
+In case $m$ is odd, we just observe that the non-trivial contribution to the residue comes only from $B_\ell$ coefficients that local over $B$ in the sense of Theorem \ref{trace-coefficients-flat}.
 We may try to exclude the $B_*t^{-1/2}$ coefficient from the asymptotics of $\Tr DH$ by asking $(D,b)$ to be of the same parity.
 However, on an odd-dimensional manifold, the geometric Dirac operators are odd if $b$ is even and vice versa.
 Hence the residue is a priori non-zero. \end{proof}